-Some inflammatory scenarios where EPA can help are:
+Some inflammatory conditions where EPA can be helpful are:

-- respiratory inflammation (ie. bronchitis, pneumonia, COPD, allergic asthma etc.).
+- Respiratory inflammation (ie. bronchitis, pneumonia, COPD-chronic obstructive pulmonary disease, allergic asthma etc.)

-- brain inflammation (ie. trauma, concussions, autoimmune diseases etc.).
+- Brain inflammation (ie. trauma, concussion, autoimmune diseases etc.)